-Equation 3.2(c) $$DLF{d_x}^{pm} = DLF{d_x}^{sm} \bullet (1 - PAF)$$
+$$DLF{d}^{pm} = DLF{d}^{sm} \bullet (1 - PAF)$$

 For secondary-metered consumers who own their own transformation equipment or who have additional stages of transformation prior to loads being metered (e.g., some individual metered apartments), a site-specific loss factor (SSL) may be more accurate than that assumed in PAF.
-A distributor, upon receiving approval from the Board, may calculate the DLF adjusted for sitespecific losses, using equation 3.2(d).
+A distributor, upon receiving approval from the Board, may calculate the DLF adjusted for site-specific losses, using equation 3.2(d).

-Equation 3.2(d)

-$$DLF{d_x}^{SSL} = DLF{d_x}^{SM} \bullet \left[\frac{(1 - PAF)}{(1 - SSL)} \right]$$ where $DLF{d_x}^{SSL}$ = the site-specific adjusted distribution loss factor
+Equation 3.2(d) $$DLF{d{x}}^{SSL} = DLF{d{x}}^{sn} \bullet \left[\frac{1 - PAF}{1 - SSL} \right]$$ where $DLF{d_x}^{SSL}$ = the site-specific adjusted distribution loss factor

 A distributor shall calculate its weighted average supply facility loss factor by summing energy delivered at each of the supply facility points plus associated supply facility losses, including all supplies from the transmission system, supplies from all embedded generators and supplies from host distributors which sum shall be divided by the total energy delivered at all of the supply facility delivery points.
 Each of these supplies shall be adjusted for the appropriate loss factor representing the energy losses between the meter point and the defined point of sale.
+A distributor shall enter into an agreement to purchase energy from an embedded retail generator within its service area, where such generator has indicated that it intends to generate electricity for sale directly to such distributor and that it has obtained such licences from the Board for generating and wholesaling electricity as are required.
+The contract shall specify that the generator must meet the technical and metering requirements set out in the Distribution System Code.
+The price under the agreement at which all energy sales shall be settled will be the competitive electricity price as described in Appendix "A" to the Code.
 A distributor shall calculate the supply facility loss factor using equation 3.2(e).